renan-cunha/renancunha/content/posts/greedy.md

 On the greedy action method, each classifier is evaluated based on the context.
 If the classifier has not yet been trained, the score is estimated by running a beta distribution.
 This trick is done on [3].
-After all of this, the action with the maximum estimated reward is chosen.
+Afterwards, the action with the maximum estimated reward is chosen.

 ### Fit